What Is Scan to BIM and How Much Does It Cost?

 GPRS is a leading scan to BIM service company, having completed thousands of projects across sectors including healthcare, education, manufacturing, and government.

-GPRS scan to BIM deliverables are uploaded to SiteMap®, GPRS’ secure GIS platform, giving clients 24/7 access to verified as-built documentation to help you plan, build, and manage better.
+GPRS scan to BIM deliverables are uploaded to SiteMap®, GPRS’ secure GIS platform, giving clients 24/7 access to verified as-built documentation in one centralized location to help you plan, build, and manage better.

-Tyler Zac, Market Segment Leader – GPRS Reality Capture Services says, “With GPRS, you receive more than a scan, you gain a precise digital foundation to drive project success.”
+Tyler Zak, Market Segment Leader – GPRS Reality Capture Services says, “With GPRS, you receive more than a scan, you gain a precise digital foundation to drive project success.”

 What can we help you visualize?